 The Leader thanked Councillor Knox for his question and could report that the Chief Executive had received a letter from the Department for Communities and Local Government (DCLG) inviting the Council to take advantage of a 20% increase in planning fees.
 The Council had indicated acceptance of the offer and it was understood that it would take effect from July 2017.
 However, following the announcement that there was to be a General Election in June, the Director of Resources had received an update regarding the prospect of a number of proposed measures that may not be enacted prior to the dissolution of Parliament and in relation to the planning fee increase, the Local Government Associations (LGA) guidance was that it was possible that the legislation would not be passed before the General Election.
-In that event it would be up to the measure.
+In that event it would be up to the next Government and the next Parliament to decide on implementation of the measure.
 The LGA's assessment of the Parliament time required for the procedure suggested that the planning fee change may not be implemented in time for July 2017 with Autumn 2017 looking like a more realistic timescale.